-CAUTION: While traveling, all mini blinds need to be in the "up" position to avoid swinging and scratching paneling.
-Even with brackets at lower part of window, pull blinds up before traveling.
+While traveling, all mini blinds need to be in :up " position to avoid swinging and scratching paneling.
+Even with brackets at lower part on window, pull blinds up before traveling.

-Loose furniture, such as dinettes and free standing chairs, need to be secured to prevent movement, contacting walls and causing wall and chair damage during travel.
+Loose furniture, such as dinette and free standing chairs, need to be secured to prevent movement, contacting walls and causing wall and chair damage during travel.